-- Hang motivational posters that will influence the way people empathise, listen and generally treat each other (you may find some useful ones on our motivation board).
+- Hang motivational posters that will influence the way people empathise, listen and generally treat each other (you may find some useful ones on our wisdom board).

 - Generate more energy in meetings and promote listening by having a “ball rule” – You may only speak when you hold the ball.

-Create a comfortable environment by encouraging people to express themselves freely and not worry about other people’s opinions.
+Create a comfortable environment by encouraging people to express themselves freely and not worry about others’ opinions.

-This will not only make the workplace a much nicer place to work, it will lead to an upsurge in ideas.
+This will not only make the workplace a much happier environment, it will lead to an upsurge in ideas.

-Ideas are the protein of business – It’s what helps them grow – And the best people to suggest ideas are the people who work in the business day in day out.
+Ideas are the protein of business – it’s what helps them grow – and who better to suggest ideas than the people who work in the business day in day out.

 You can also create idea boxes, boards or forms to put around the office, so people can share ideas without feeling anxious about it.